 Who we are

-We also run a compensation scheme for UK victims of overseas incidents that are recognised as terrorism by the Foreign and Commonwealth Office
+We also run a compensation scheme for victims of overseas terrorism

 CICA’s Customer Charter explains what you can expect from us and what we expect of you.